wizicer/IcerSite/source/_posts/en/diary/cs.md

 no stable extension so far, only available one is <https://github.com/lukesdm/image-comments> without maintenance for years

-## No Answer Questions

-### VsVim shortcut key missing in option

-No answer found so far on the internet.

-### WPF Error: Cannot find governing FrameworkElement or FrameworkContentElement for target element

-DataGrid do not inherit DataContext, need to use `dummyElement` and reference it by `ElementName`.

-However, if we want to bind/use property of ItemsSource, so far, no way.

-### Count `IEnumerable<T>` without knowing T

-no answer, maybe it's impossible.

 ### should I sign my extension before uploading to VS gallery?

 No, many famous extension didn't sign itself.